About Me

 I am an avid knitter and crocheter who has enjoyed both arts for more than 40 years.
 I can and will knit or crochet almost anything that suits my wants or needs.
 I will alter a pattern to suit my needs or wants and have written a few of my own.
-I enjoy writing and doing research about anything that interests my family, friends or myself.
+I learned to loom knit a couple of years ago.Ā Ā I enjoy writing and doing research about anything that interests my family, friends or myself.

-My roles in life include being a wife; a home school parent; an RN, and a member of the community.
+My roles in life include being a wife; a Mom ; an RN, and a member of the community.
 I am a Christian.

 As time as passed this blog has grown to include patterns for and information about other kitchen related items.
 This includes but is not limited to aprons, dish towels, pot holders and mop covers.

 Copyright rules and laws are observed to the best of my human ability.
-There is no intent to let a reader think the patterns listed here are my own unless it is.
+There is no intent to let a reader think a patterns listed here is my own unless it is.

 I started this blog because of a growing fascination with hand made dish and wash cloths.
 It began elsewhere but I learned very quickly that this format suits my goals for the blog better.